appfair/App/README.md

-Blunder Busq is a free and open-sorce App Fair app that enables browsing and inspecting iOS devices and apps.
+Blunder Busq is a free and open-source App Fair app that enables browsing and inspecting iOS devices and apps.